benmccormick/benmccormick.github.io/src/pages/posts/2015/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning.md

 ### More Resources

+- If you're wondering about the best way to keep up with JavaScript language changes, check out the resources [in this post](/2017/07/10/how-to-follow-the-javascript-roadmap/)
 - TC39 has a [github repo][proposalstc39] tracking all of their current open proposals.
 - If you aren't familiar with ES6 yet, Babel has a [great rundown of its features][babeles6]
 - If you want to go deeper with ES6 I've heard great things  about 2 books on the subject: [Exploring ES6][exploringes6] by Axel Rauschmayer and [Understanding ECMAScript 6][understandinges6] by Nicholas Zakas<sup id="fnref:2">[2](#fn:2)</sup>.
 Axel's blog [2ality][2ality] is also a great ES6 resource.